Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 The Macroeconomic of AI Investments

-The infrastructure buildout is not a side quest—it’s the foundation.
-The International Energy Agency projects global data-centre electricity consumption will more than double to ~945 TWh by 2030, with AI a key driver; the IEA also notes AI-optimised data-centre demand could more than quadruple by 2030.
+The infrastructure buildout is not a side quest—it's the foundation.
+The International Energy Agency projects global data-centre electricity consumption will more than double to ~945 TWh by 2030, with AI a key driver; the IEA also notes AI-optimised data-centre demand for servers could more than quadruple by 2030.
 (IEA)

-At the macro level, the IMF estimates AI could boost global GDP growth 0.1 to 0.8 percentage points per year in the medium term, depending on adoption.
+At the macro level, the IMF estimates AI could boost global GDP growth 0.1 to 0.8 percentage points per year in economic dollars in the medium term, depending on adoption.
 (IMF) Reuters reporting on IMF analysis has also pointed to meaningful economic gains that likely outweigh associated emissions costs, while emphasising the need for mitigation.
 (Reuters)

 Meanwhile, recent reporting quoting senior policymakers and economists suggests AI-linked investment is already a significant driver of business investment and growth expectations in the U.S. (Investopedia)